toptensoftware/RichTextKit/docsrc/basics.md

 single style and these text runs are referred to a "style runs".

 Style runs are represented by the [T:Topten.RichTextKit.StyleRun] class.

+Styles are only used if dealing with TextBlocks directly and generally don't need to be used if you're using the higher-level RichString interface.

 ## Font Fallback